hashicorp/terraform-provider-azurerm/website/docs/r/private_dns_zone.html.markdown

 * `id` - The Private DNS Zone ID.
 * `fqdn` - The fully qualified domain name of the Record Set.
+* `host_name` - The domain name of the authoritative name server for the SOA record.
+* `serial_number` - The serial number for the SOA record.
 * `number_of_record_sets` - The current number of record sets in this Private DNS zone.
 * `max_number_of_record_sets` - The maximum number of record sets that can be created in this Private DNS zone.
 * `max_number_of_virtual_network_links` - The maximum number of virtual networks that can be linked to this Private DNS zone.